open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

 **[5]:** It's recommended to set this attribute since e.g. too little memory can easily stop a Java AWS Lambda function from working correctly.
 On AWS Lambda, the environment variable `AWS_LAMBDA_FUNCTION_MEMORY_SIZE` provides this information.
 <!-- endsemconv -->

-Note: The resource attribute `faas.instance` differs from the span attribute `faas.execution`.
-For more information see the [Semantic conventions for FaaS spans](../../trace/semantic_conventions/faas.md#difference-between-execution-and-instance).
+Note: The resource attribute `faas.instance` differs from the span attribute `faas.invocation_id`.
+For more information see the [Semantic conventions for FaaS spans](../../trace/semantic_conventions/faas.md#difference-between-invocation-and-instance).

 ## Using span attributes instead of resource attributes